spacekimchi/traders/README.md

     - ~~Write documentaiton along the way~~
 4. ~~Copy this point of the project to a new repository~~
   - ~~This will make starting a new project with actix-web a breeze as there will be a great starting point~~

+1. New features should be developed off of the `development` branch.
+2. Merging to master will trigger deployment to production environment.

 ## Testing